 February marks The American Dental Association’s National Children’s Dental Health Month.
-The goal of this month is to raise awareness about the importance of children’s oral health.
-Since early childhood tooth decay has become the most common chronic childhood disease, we’d like to cover the need to start a solid oral routine at infancy and share our best tips to keep your child’s smile healthy!
+The goal of this month is to raise awareness of the importance of children’s oral health as early childhood tooth decay has become the most common chronic childhood disease.
+Learn about the importance of starting a solid oral routine in infancy, and check out our best tips to keep your child’s smile healthy!

 Your Child’s First Dental Visit